Expedia

 The old version of the "Take-Over"

-Our research however indicated favorable reception in several Asian markets but a general dislike in North America.
+Our research however indicated favorable reception in several Asian Pacific markets but a general dislike in North America.
 Note: the Asian conical hat in the image above is coincidental - it was the only screenshot I had of the old "take-over."

 The redesign I implemented aimed to unveil more of the Expedia homepage real estate, providing access to top-of-the-page key actions for users uninterested in the newly named "App-Hero" content.